At a Glance

 - Benefits: Enjoy competitive pay, flexible hours, and a welcoming work environment.

-- Why this job: This role offers dynamic work in primary care with opportunities for professional growth.
+- Why this job: This role offers dynamic work, professional growth, and the chance to make a real impact.

-- Qualifications: Must be a registered nurse with experience in a GP surgery and excellent communication skills.
+- Qualifications: Must be a registered nurse with experience in primary care and excellent communication skills.

-- Other info: Immediate start available for the right candidate.
+- Other info: Immediate start available for those seeking locum opportunities.

 Locum Practice Nurse – Immediate Start